You built your dream app.Now you can't get a customer.

 The week, reviewed

-How last week really went — what worked, what didn't, and what she figured out about your audience.
-Then next week's plan, already drafted.
-You start Monday knowing exactly what's happening.
+How last week really went.
+What worked, what didn't, and what she figured out about your audience.
+Then next week's plan, drafted and waiting on your one-tap approval.
+Nothing runs without it.

 No new app to open